shfarhaan/Learning-Python-Concepts/README.md

 Install all dependencies that are required for the project by running:

+`pip install -r requirements.txt`

+## Testing the Code
+___
+Tests are made using pytest framework.

+You may add new tests for yourself by adding files and functions with test_ prefix (i.e. test_topic.py with def test_sub_topic() function inside).

+To run all the tests please execute the following command from the project root folder:

+`pytest`

 # Python Classes and Methods

 Python is an “object-oriented programming language.”
 This means that almost all the code is implemented using a special construct called classes.
 Programmers use classes to keep related things together.
 This is done using the keyword “class,” which is a grouping of object-oriented constructs.